tommyettinger/gdx-utils/README.md

 - [Dependency Management Instructions](http://bitbucket.org/dermetfan/libgdx-utils/wiki/Dependency Instructions) - How to add libgdx-utils to your dependencies
 - [The Java 8 Branch](http://bitbucket.org/dermetfan/libgdx-utils/wiki/java1.8 Branch) - What is the Java 8 branch and what does it offer you?

-# Compatibility #

-This table lists the latest versions compatible with each other.

-|libgdx|libgdx-utils
-|-|-
-|1.2.1-SNAPSHOT|0.3.4-SNAPSHOT
-|1.1.1-SNAPSHOT|0.3.3
-|1.1.0|0.3.2

-Check the `build.gradle` file to see the libgdx version used in each commit.

 # Links #

 - [Homepage](http://dermetfan.net/libgdx-utils.php)